Yonghong/huxpro.github.io/_posts/2020-11-04-step-counter-related-information.md

    1. <a href = "https://github.com/Yonghong/DFRobot_BMI160">The *DFRobot_BMI160* Library</a>.
    2. <a href = "https://github.com/Yonghong/MH-BMI160">The *MH-BMI160* Library</a>

+- about BMI160 hardware settings:
+  - 2.6.3 Step Detector (Accel)
+    A step detection is the detection of a single step event, while the user is walking or running.
+The step detector is triggered when a peak is detected in the acceleration magnitude (vector length of 3D acceleration).
+In order to achieve a robust step detection the peak needs to exceed a configurable threshold *min_threshold* and a minimum delay time *min_steptime* between two consecutive peaks needs to be observed.
+    The step detector can be configured in three modes:
+    * Normal mode (default setting, recommended for most applications)
+    * Sensitive mode (can be used for light weighted, small persons)
+    * Robust mode (can be used, if many false positive detections are observed)

+    More details can be found in Register (0x7A-0x7B) STEP_CONF and the according step counter application note.
+    The step detector is the trigger for a step counter.
+  - 2.11.37 Register (0x7A-0x7B) STEP_CONF
+    ADDRESS 0x7A (2 byte)
+    RESET na
+    MODE R
+    DESCRIPTION Contains configuration of the step detector DEFINITION

 <h1>Related papers</h1>

 1. 2018 基于MEMS加速度传感器的步数检测算法研究综述: <a href="https://yonghong.github.io/file/2018基于MEMS加速度传感器的步数检测算法研究综述.pdf">PDF download</a>